vishwaraj-kumar/aws-iam-user-management-system/README.md

 To give more precise access, I created a custom policy.
 - IAM → Policies → Create policy
 - Choose JSON tab and paste your policy.
-  - Example: Allow full access to a specifi c S3 bucket.
+  - Example: Allow full access to a specific S3 bucket.

 ```json
 {